bmuschko/ckad-crash-course/exercises/15-creating-networkpolicy/solution/solution.md

 frontend   1/1     Running   0          22s
 ```

-The following definition ensure that all rules are fulfilled.
+The following definition ensures that all rules are fulfilled.

 ```yaml
 apiVersion: networking.k8s.io/v1